sumit-kale/qosf_task_1/README.md

 **Extreme limits of the circuit**

 Since QASM allows to simulate at max 32 qubits, this restricts the value of  𝑛 < 7  (𝑛 is the number of addresses qubits) and  𝑚 < 8  (number of bits in the binary expansion of the number).
-At it's extreme i.e. 𝑛 = 6 and 𝑚 = 7
+At it's extreme i.e. 𝑛 = 6 and 𝑚 = 7.
+The remaining qubits are either used for the Oracle or ancillas required for the multi control troffoli gates.

 <p align="center">